LexiFi/gen_js_api/VALUES.md

 Scope
 -----

-The signature attribute `[@@@js.scope "property"]` change the reference to the current global object by following the property provided as payload.
-They can be nested.
+The signature attribute `[@@@js.scope "property"]` changes the reference to the current global object by following the property provided as payload.
+Nested scopes work as if the access path were composed by concatenation of all the names indicated by [@js.scope] attribute, separated by a '.'.

-The simple use case is to binds values packed in singleton objects or classes.
+A simple use case is to bind to Javascript values packed in singleton objects or classes.

 For instance,